Athletic Excellence Through Visual Fitness

 Whether you’re a little leaguer or a professional, the doctors at Azman Eye Care Specialists understand how important it is for the athlete’s visual system to be in peak condition.

-Sports Vision Evaluation & Analysis
+Sports Vision Evaluation & Analysis In Timonium, MD

 The doctors at Azman Eye Care Specialists, who specialize in sports vision, evaluate your visual system through a thorough Sports Vision Evaluation (which goes beyond an eye chart and testing for acuity).
 This involves a series of diagnostic tests which measure performance using state-of-the-art equipment and procedures.

 Because each sport (and even each position) imposes different demands on your vision, it is essential that your vision be evaluated with your particular sport and position in mind.
 For instance, if you’re a baseball player, we test you in your field position and at bat; if you’re a tennis player, we test your vision as you serve and on the run.
 This “moving” evaluation is vital because many athletes pass static vision tests with flying colors but their on-the-move vision is impaired, which may affect their consistency of performance.
 Don’t take that risk.

 If a visual deficiency is diagnosed with any of the visual skills described in this brochure, depending on the severity, lifestyle demands, and the motivation of the patient, a remedial vision therapy program may be recommended and developed to meet the patient’s specific needs.

 Dr. Benjamin Azman, our Director of Sports Vision & Behavioral Optometry, will meet regularly with the patient to conduct carefully structured activities that are designed to strengthen weak areas and to help bring the visual skills up to normal levels.